 Relationships - Pray for people from Capitol City and Hill City to begin building a community together.

-Unity - Pray that God would give our church a great sense of unity in this season.
+Unity - Pray that God would give these two congregations a great sense of unity in this season.

 COVID-19 - Pray that God would continue to sustain both churches as we navigate the difficulties of ministry during the coronavirus.

 Provision - Pray for financial provision to be able to take care of any building improvements.

 Future - Pray that the best days of the newly merged Hill City Church are ahead and that God will use this congregation to strategically impact the Treasure Valley and beyond.